mirte-robot/mirte-documentation/doc/programming.rst

 .. code-block:: bash

-   mirte$ sudo service mirte_ros stop mirte$ sudo service mirte_ros start
+   mirte$ sudo service mirte-ros stop mirte$ sudo service mirte-ros start

 You can also run the launchfile yourself (only when you stopped the systemd service):